Phil Williams (Alabama state representative): Career

 In 1983, Williams was selected to work as a contract negotiator on the Strategic Defense Initiative under President Ronald Reagan after submitting a job application for the program.
 Williams later co-founded 3D Research Corporation in 1997 alongside his wife, Lisa Williams.
 He also co-founded Synapse Wireless and Soldier 1 Corporation in 2006 and 2008 respectively, the latter of which also had the involvement of his wife Lisa.
-Williams sold two of his companies for a sizeable profit, and he and his wife became "multi-millionaires," according to Alabama Political Reporter.
+Williams sold two of his companies for a sizeable profit, and he and his wife became "multi-millionaires", according to the Alabama Political Reporter.
 Williams then entered real estate investment.

 Williams first ran for the Alabama House of Representatives in a 2009 special election for the sixth district, after incumbent Sue Schmitz was found guilty on corruption charges.
 He was re-elected in 2010 and 2014 without major party opposition.

 A self-described fiscal conservative, Williams opposed a tax on the dispensing of prescriptions when it was first passed in 2015; it was later repealed in August 2016.
 He also pushed for increased funding towards education, especially pre-kindergarten, and helped pass the Alabama Ahead Act to fund hands-on technology in classrooms.

 In 2015, in the wake of Mike Hubbard's indictment on charges of corruption, Williams unsuccessfully ran for Speaker of the Alabama House of Representatives.
 In 2016, Williams was one of 23 state legislators to sign articles of impeachment against Governor Robert J. Bentley, who later resigned.
 Williams served in the Alabama State Legislature at the same time as Senator Phil Williams, both Republicans who coincidentally shared the same name.
 The two disagreed on HB-317, a bill exempting "economic development professionals" from requiring registration as lobbyists; Representative Williams opposed it in the Alabama House of Representatives, while Senator Williams sponsored the bill in the Alabama Senate.

 Williams announced in August 2017 that he would seek the Republican nomination for the Alabama Senate's second district in the 2018 election, after being encouraged to run by incumbent state Senator Bill Holtzclaw.
 However, Williams ultimately decided not to run by January 2018 and retired from public service, as he did not run for re-election to his House seat, either.
 Williams was succeeded by Andy Whitt.

 Personal life

-Williams resides in Huntsville, Alabama, and is married to Lisa Williams, who was named one of Yellowhammer News "2020 Women of Impact".
+Williams resides in Huntsville, Alabama, and is married to businesswoman Lisa Williams, who was named a "2020 Women of Impact" by the conservative website Yellowhammer News.
 The couple have one son.